 Samten Yongcha Monastery

 The monastery was built in the 14th century atop a hill in the western edge of Mechuka valley.
 We started our journey from the event grounds to the nearest base of the Monastery on a traveler.
 It is around 14 KMs from town.
-We had to get down near the bridge because the big vehicle could not drive up (though small vehicles can go all the way) and started our walk up the hill.
-It was not a strenuous trek though it was a bit lengthy.
+We had to get down near the bridge because the big vehicle could not drive up.
+Though smaller vehicles can go all the way.
+We walked up the hill though not strenuous it was a bit lengthy.

-The road was beautiful which offered panoramic views at many points and was covered all the way with tall pine trees.
-We saw some blue colored berries which we found out later were edible (tangy in taste like gooseberry).
+The road covered all the way with tall pine trees was beautiful which offered panoramic views at many points.
+We saw some blue colored berries which we found out to be edible (tangy in taste like gooseberry).
 Once we reached the top, the view took our breaths away.
-I climbed up the stairs to the monastery and sat down facing the valley with the bluish Siyom river flowing through it just like a painting.
-I sat there for a long time, under the prayer flags, while the others got busy exploring the monastery.
+I climbed up the stairs of the monastery.
+Sat down facing the valley with the bluish Siyom river flowing through just like a painting.
+I sat there for a long time, under the prayer flags.
+Others got busy exploring the monastery.

-Soon, I had to drag myself away to see what is inside the monastery as well.
+Soon, I had to drag myself away to see what is inside the monastery.
 The ancient monastery has beautiful statues of Guru Padmasambhava, masks, traditional musical instruments and prayers left by devotees.

 The 400-year old monastery is a two-storeyed building.
 Made entirely out of wood and has a divine old-world charm to it.
 There were some antique stone inscriptions stored inside.
 The monastery is believed to be older than the Tawang Monastery and is maintained by the local people.
 It is one of the most visited spots for locals and tourists alike.